-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 “Definitely the longer summers would increase the likelihood of extreme events like heat waves and droughts, but it's almost like a chicken and egg argument,” wrote Tim Cowan, a senior research fellow at the University of Southern Queensland, in an email.
 “Greenhouse gases will make heat waves more likely to occur, which in turn would extend summer, adding to the drier conditions and then in turn making heat waves much hotter.”

 Longer summers would also increase the length of fires in the western United States.
-Not only would the fires affect nearby people, property and ecosystems, but it would also be a source for air pollution both near and far as made apparent over the last several summers.
+Not only would the fires affect nearby people, property and ecosystems, but it would also be a source for air pollution both near and far as was made apparent over the last several summers.

 Growing season